-- 1. Follow the instructions in the decontamination certificate.
-You can find it as a PDF file on our website (www.eppendorf.com/decontamination). - 2.
+- 1. Observe the information on the decontamination certificate.
+You can find it as a PDF document on our webpage (www.eppendorf.com/decontamination). - 2.
 Decontaminate all the parts you would like to dispatch. - 3.
-Include the fully completed decontamination certificate in the packing.
+Include the fully completed decontamination certificate in the package.